Memories (2013 film)

-Memories is a 2013 Indian Malayalam-language neo-noir crime thriller film written and directed by Jeethu Joseph.
-The film stars Prithviraj Sukumaran, S. P. Sreekumar, Meghana Raj, Miya George, Vijayaraghavan, Suresh Krishna, Rahul Madhav and Vanitha Krishnachandran.
-The film was co-produced by P. K. Muralidharan and Santha Murali under the banner of Anantha Visions.
-The film revolves around a drunkard police officer Sam Alex, who is forced into investigating a series of serial murders.
+Memories is a 2013 Indian Malayalam-language slasher film written and directed by Jeethu Joseph.
+The film stars Prithviraj Sukumaran and S. P. Sreekumar int he lead roles.
+It revolves around a drunkard police officer Sam Alex, who is forced into investigating a series of serial murders.

 Memories was released on 9 August 2013 to positive reviews from critics and was a commercial success.

-The film has earned cult status and is regarded as one of the finest and most entertaining crime thrillers in Malayalam cinema.
+It has since gained cult status and is regarded as one of the finest and most entertaining crime thrillers in Malayalam cinema.
 It was remade in Tamil as Aarathu Sinam.